NVISOsecurity/nviso-cti/advisories/Okta_compromise.md

 ## RECOMMENDED ACTIONS

 It is advised that all organizations using Okta start an audit of the Okta logs immediately.
 Look for any abnormal access that differs from a known baseline.

 Okta has the capability of showing geolocation and historical login data for users.
 Examples are abnormal or unexpected logins from IPs or geolocations not in line with typical business-as-usual activities.

 Gathering and analyzing logs is explained as per the following Okta knowledge base article: https://help.okta.com/en/prod/Content/Topics/Reports/Reports_SysLog.htm

-There are further claims LAPSUS$ actively recruits insiders at Fortune500 and other large organizations.
-While this statement cannot be verified or confirmed at this point, it is a known fact that a malicious insider can pose a huge risk.

-Insider threats are not a new phenomenon: every organization has likely dealt with or suffered from an insider threat at one point or another, whether it be a risk that was looming such as a disgruntled employee with broad access rights, accidental spillage online (e.g. API key leaks) or as part of an attack campaign initiated by a cybercriminal gang such as LAPSUS$.

-NVISO suggests building out a plan that goes from policy to culture to technology and extends well beyond.